codgician/mlnx-ofed-nixos/README.md

 This project is experimental and may stay experimental for a long time.
 Not all packages are fully tested, because I don't have the hardware to validate some of the scenarios like InfiniBand.
 Any help or suggestions are welcomed.

+Custom patches may be applied for kernel version compatibility.

 ## Binary cache

 - Address: `https://mlnx-ofed-nixos.cachix.org`